mikeyEcology/MLWIC2/README.md

 # load this package
 library(MLWIC2)
 ```
+When running `install_github`, some users will get an error about Rcpp or Rlang.
+This is due to the update to R version 4.
+If you have issues, update R to the latest version and re-install these R packages.

-You only need to run steps 2-4 the first time you use this package on a computer.
-If you have already run [MLWIC](https://github.com/mikeyEcology/MLWIC) on your computer, you can skip steps 2 and 4
+You only need to run steps 2-3 the first time you use this package on a computer.
+If you have already run [MLWIC](https://github.com/mikeyEcology/MLWIC) on your computer, you can skip step 2

-## <b>Step 2: Install TensorFlow (version 1.14) on your computer.</b>
-Really any version of tensorflow > 1.8 and < 2.0 will do. \
-The function `tensorflow` will do this on Macintosh and Linux machines, but the installation of this software is inconsistent.
-If you have trouble using our function or you are using a Windows computer, you can do this independently by following the directions [here](https://www.tensorflow.org/install/), except when the instructions say to run `pip install tensorflow`, you should instead run:  `pip install tensorflow==1.14`.
-- If you are using a graphics processing unit (GPU), you would instead run `pip install tensorflow-gpu==1.14`; see more details [here](https://www.tensorflow.org/install/gpu).
-When you follow this link, note that the version of `tensorflow-gpu` that you use depends on the driver that you have for your GPU, so, for example, you might need to replace `1.14` with `1.12` (see the software requirement section of this link).
-Using a GPU is not necessary to run MLWIC2, and if you are using a trained model to classify images it will not have a major effect, but if you are training a model, a GPU will result in much faster training.

-## <b>Step 3: Download the [MLWIC2_helper_files folder from this link](https://drive.google.com/file/d/1M1pl9edaaIZqcQkCndLcvEcbOOkSrTQB/view?usp=sharing).</b>
-- This link was updated 25 March 2020.
-The previous link will run the models the same, but the output will be cleaner if you download this newer zipped folder.
-- Unzip the folder and then store this folder in a location that makes sense on your computer (e.g., Desktop).
-Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`. (optional) If you want to check md5sums for this file, the value should be `4f3d57ea4d17055cac5df3591f87bbb3`.

-## <b>Step 4: Setup your environment for using `MLWIC2` using the function `setup`</b>
+## <b>Step 2: Setup your environment for using `MLWIC2` using the function `setup`</b>
 ###### <i> Shiny option: `MLWIC2::runShiny('setup')` </i>
 - `python_loc` is the location of Python on your computer.
 On Macs, it is often in the default-you can determine the location by opening a terminal window and typing `which python`.
 In Windows you can open your command prompt and type `where python`.
 - If you already have a conda environment called "r-reticulate" with Python packages installed, you can specify `r_reticulate = TRUE`; if you don't know what this means, leave this argument as the default by not specifying it. \
 - This function installs several necessary Python packages.
 Running this function will take a few minutes.
 You may see some errors when you run `setup` - you can ignore these; if there are problems with the installation, whey will become apparent when you run `classify`.
+- If you want to use a  graphics processing unit (GPU), set `gpu=TRUE` in this function.
+Using a GPU is not necessary to run MLWIC2, and if you are using a trained model to classify images it will not have a major effect, but if you are training a model, a GPU will result in much faster training; see more details [here](https://www.tensorflow.org/install/gpu).

+## <b>Step 3: Download the [MLWIC2_helper_files folder from this link](https://drive.google.com/file/d/1M1pl9edaaIZqcQkCndLcvEcbOOkSrTQB/view?usp=sharing).</b>
+- Unzip the folder and then store this folder in a location where you can find it on your computer (e.g., Desktop).
+Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`. (optional) If you want to check md5sums for this file, the value should be `4f3d57ea4d17055cac5df3591f87bbb3`.

 ###### Before running models on your own data, I recommend you try running using the [example  provided](https://github.com/mikeyEcology/MLWIC_examples/tree/master).

-## <b> Step 5: Create a properly formatted input file using `make_input`</b>
+## <b> Step 4: Create a properly formatted input file using `make_input`</b>
 ###### <i> Shiny option: `MLWIC2::runShiny('make_input')` </i>
 - Option 1: If you have labels for your images and you want to test the model on your images (set `images_classified=TRUE`), you need to have an `input_file` csv that has at least two columns and one of these must be "filename" and the other must be "class_ID".
    - `class_ID` is a column containing a number for the label for each species.
 If you're using the "species_model", you can find the class_ID associated with each species in  [this table](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv) and put them in this column.
-- Option 2: This is the same as option 1, excpet instead of having a column `class_ID` containing the number associated with each species, you have a column called `class` containing your classifications as words (e.g., "dog" or "cattle", "empty"), the function will find the appropriate `class_ID` associated with these words.
+- Option 2: This is the same as option 1, excpet instead of having a column `class_ID` containing the number associated with each species, you have a column called `class` containing your classifications as words (e.g., "dog" or "cattle", "empty"), the function will find the appropriate `class_ID` associated with these words (`class_ID`s can be found in  [this table](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv)).
 - Option 3: If you do not have your images classified, but you have all of the filenames for the images you want to classify, you can have an `input_file` csv in your with a column called "filename" and whatever other columns you would like.
 - Option 4: MLWIC2 can find the filenames of all of your images and create your input file.
 For this option, you need to specify your `path_prefix` which is the parent directory of your images.
 If you have images stored in sub-folders within this directory, specify `recursive=TRUE`, if not, you can specify `recursive=FALSE`.
 You also need to specify the `suffixes` (e.g., ".jpg") for your filenames so that MLWIC2 knows what types of files to look for.
 By default (if you don't specify anything), it will look for ".JPG" and ".jpg".
 - Option 5: If you are planning to train a model, you will want training and testing sets of images.
 This function will set up these files also, see `?make_input` for more details.

-## Step 6: Classify images using `classify`
+## Step 5: Classify images using `classify`
 ###### <i> Shiny option: `MLWIC2::runShiny('classify')` </i>
 - `path_prefix` is the absolute path where your images are stored.
   - You can have image files in subdirectories within your `path_prefix`, but this must be relfected in your `data_info` file.
 For example, if you have a file located at `.../images/subdirectory1/imagefile.jpg`, and your `path_prefix=.../images/`, your filename for this image in your `data_info` file would be `subdirectory/imagefile.jpg`.